-Figure 4-34 DHCP Server Pool Option Settings Window
+Figure 4-31 DHCP Server Pool Settings (Edit Option) Window

 Parameter Description Option Enter the DHCP option number here.
 The range is from 1 to 254. Туре Select the DHCP option type here.
-Options to choose from are: ASCII - Enter the ASCII string in the space provided.
+Options to choose from are ASCII , HEX , and IP .
+After selecting ASCII, enter the ASCII string in the space provided.
 This string can be up to 255 characters long.
-Hex - Enter the hexadecimal string in the space provided.
+After selecting HEX , enter the hexadecimal string in the space provided.
 This string can be up to 254 characters long.
 Select the None option to specify a zero-length hexadecimal string.
-IP - Enter the IPv4 address(es) in the space(s) provided.
-Up to 8 IPv4 addresses can be entered.
+After selecting IP , enter the IPv4 address(es) in the space(s) provided.
+Up to 8 IPv4 address can be entered.